 - Wind tight: an EkoBuilt PassiveHouse is guaranteed to be under 0.6ACH (air exchange per hour).
 Any modern building should be able to perform to this degree of air-tightness.

-- Timing – pre-assembled kit elements achieve an accelerated build timeframe.
+- Timing – pre-assembled kit elements achieve an accelerated build timeframe, but we can reduce this even further if you choose prefabricated panels for your home.